These face masks with biosensors could detect COVID-19 in your breath

 The sensor is activated with buttons and gives results on a readout strip within 90 minutes, researchers say.
 They add that levels of accuracy are comparable to standard PCR COVID tests, which detect the virus' genetic material using a lab technique called polymerase chain reaction.

-To make the sensor, the scientists relied on a technique that involves extracting and freeze-drying the molecular machinery that cells use to read genetic material.
-Pressing a button on the sensor releases a small amount of water that reactivates the freeze-dried components so they can produce signals that might reveal the presence of a pathogen.
+To make the sensor, the scientists relied on a technique that involves extracting and freeze-drying the molecular machinery that cells use to read and write genetic material.
+Pressing a button on the mask releases a small amount of water into the sensor that reactivates the freeze-dried components so they can produce signals in response to the presence of a targeted molecule.

 The biosensors could be used to detect other bacteria, toxins and chemical agents, according to the study.
 A digital signal could then be sent to a mobile app, allowing the wearer to track exposure to a wide variety of substances.